datacamp-content/courses-introduction-to-shell/README.md

 *This is a brainstorming stage to determine what we want learners to know at the end of the course.
-Its concrete output is usually a [concept map][concept-map] showing the main ideas and their relationships, but in some cases it may be more productive to represent the learning as a map, a [decision tree][abela-chart], or some other form.*
+Its concrete output is usually a [concept map][concept-map] showing the main ideas and their relationships, but in some cases it may be more helpful to represent the goal as a [decision tree][abela-chart] or some other graphical form.*

 *Output: graphical representation of learner's final mental model.*